12 Stunning National Parks and Regional Parks In France

 8. Camargue Regional Park

 The Camargue regional reserve is the most famous in the country.
 It occupies the vast western part of the Rhone River delta.
-This region is unique for its salt and reed marshes, marine lagoons, hundreds of channels and sand islands that consider to be the last place where visitors can enjoy relic prairies that are completely vanished in other parts of the mainland.
+This region is unique for its salt and reed marshes, marine lagoons, hundreds of channels and sand islands.
+There is no way you can find similar relic prairies anywhere else of the mainland.
 Pink flamingos, egrets and numerous waterfowl are still nesting in a total area of more than 930 sq miles.
 More than a hundred mammal species can be observed in a unique juniper forest and brackish water of the estuaries.
-But the top reason to visit Camargue is to see white horses and Camargue cattle with your own eyes as they won’t be found anywhere else in Europe.
+The top reason to visit Camargue is its famous white horses because they won’t be found anywhere else in Europe.

 Located in a very heart of France, Brenne Natural Park is considered the most important lake reserve in the country.
-Despite the fact that French people consider the park as lacustrine wetlands, the area actually contains almost no natural lakes, as most all of the nearly 1,400 ancient water bodies have long been adapted to economic needs.
+Despite the fact that French people consider the park as lacustrine wetlands, the area actually contains almost no natural lakes.
+Thus, almost all of the nearly 1400 ancient water bodies have long been adapted to economic needs.
 Linked by canals and channels they are, rather, ponds and reservoirs than lakes.
-However, vast areas of wetlands in the area between Creuse and Indre, as well as dense vegetation and numerous ponds and streams provide nice conditions for bird nesting and excellent habitat for fish and mammals.
+However, vast wetlands between Creuse and Indre, as well as dense vegetation provide a safe and comfortable environment in which birds can nest successfully.